50 Shades of History - a look at non-traditional sexual practices in history

 This paper will examine how the Vikings were seen by the English they came into contact with and how this view evolved over time.
 How this compares to the Viking perception of themselves will also be examined.
 Lastly, the view belonging to various parties within modern society will be examined in order to shed light on how the modern caricature came into being.

-Speakers: Victoria Nagy, Simon Newcombe
+Victoria Nagy,

 Beads: Open Torch Time I